 It is proposed that legislation be amended to align with the policy intent of adding only the balance of assessed losses from prior years to taxable income.
-The starting point for adjusted taxable income should be taxable income calculated before applying section 23M and setting off any assessed loss.
+The starting point for adjusted taxable income should be taxable income calculated before applying section 23M of the Act and setting off any assessed loss.